-Agencies should view the baselines in BARS for each FY described above and then make adjustments to update their actuals and finalize the FY 2024 request.
+Agencies should view the baselines in BARS for each FY (request year, current year, and prior year) and then make adjustments to update their actuals and finalize the FY 2025 request.
 Agencies with approved reorganizations should contact their OBA analyst for guidance.